BYU-PRISM/GEKKO/docs/ml.rst

    These functions allows interfaces of various models into Gekko.

-.. py:class:: Model = ML.Gekko_GPR(model,Gekko_Model,modelType = 'sklearn',fixedKernel=True)
+.. py:class:: Model = ML.Gekko_GPR(model,Gekko_Model,modelType='sklearn',fixedKernel=True)

-   This line converts a gaussian process model from an outside library into the Gekko package.
+   Convert a gaussian process model from `sklearn` into the Gekko package.

-   The first argument is the trained gaussian model, either from sklearn's GaussianProcessRegressor or a model from gpflow.
-Custom kernels are not implemented; but all kernels in sklearn and combinations of them are.
+   `model`: The first argument is the trained gaussian model, either from `sklearn` GaussianProcessRegressor or a model from `gpflow`.
+Custom kernels are not implemented, but all kernels and combinations of kernel in `sklearn` are allowed.

-   The second argument, Gekko_Model, is the model created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new GPR model.

-   The third argument is the modeltype; sklearn indicates that the model is from sklearn.
-For any other models, it will assume it to be from gpflow.
-If it is not sklearn, it will convert it from gpflow to sklearn.
+   `modeltype`: sklearn indicates that the model is from scikit-learn, otherwise from gpflow.
+If it is not sklearn, it convert from gpflow to sklearn.

-   The fourth argument fixedKernel, affects the conversion from gpflow to sklearn. if it is set to true, then the kernel hyperparameters are set to fixed; otherwise, it will allow the hyperparameters to be changed during training.
+   `fixedKernel`: conversion from gpflow to sklearn.
+If it is set to `True`, the kernel hyperparameters are set to fixed; otherwise, `False` allows the hyperparameters to be changed during training.

 .. py:class:: Model = ML.Gekko_SVR(model,Gekko_Model)

-   This line imports an SVR model into Gekko.
+   Imports an SVR model into Gekko.

-   The first argument is the trained model.
-The model must be a variant of sklearn's svm.SVR() or svm.NuSVR().
+   `model`: Model must be a variant of sklearn `svm.SVR()` or `svm.NuSVR()`.

-   The second argument, Gekko_Model, is the model created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new SVR model.

-.. py:class:: Model = ML.Gekko_NN_SKlearn(model,minMaxArray,m)
+.. py:class:: Model = ML.Gekko_NN_SKlearn(model,minMaxArray,Gekko_Model)

-   This line imports an sklearn Neural network into Gekko.
+   Import an sklearn Neural Network into Gekko.

-   The first argument is the trained model. this model is trained with the MLPRegressor function from sklearn.
+   `model`: model trained with the MLPRegressor function from sklearn.

-   The second argument is the min-max array for scaling created by the custom min max scaler.
+   `minMaxArray`: min-max array for scaling created by the custom min max scaler.
 This is necessary as neural networks often use a scaled dataset.

-   The third argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new NN model.

-.. py:class:: Model = ML.Gekko_LinearRegression(model,Xtrain,RMSE,m)
+.. py:class:: Model = ML.Gekko_LinearRegression(model,Xtrain,RMSE,Gekko_Model)

-   This model imports a trained linear regression model from sklearn.
+   Import a trained linear regression model from sklearn.
-   This model also calculates uncertainty through the delta method for regression methods.
+   This model calculates uncertainty through the delta method for regression methods.

-   The first argument is the trained model from sklearn.
-This can be a Ridge Regression or Linear Regression model.
+   `model`: trained model from sklearn as a
+   Ridge Regression or Linear Regression model.

-   The second argument is the input training set, needed to calculate the prediction interval.
+   `Xtrain`: input training set, needed to calculate the prediction interval.

-   The third argument is the root mean squared error calculated during training for the entire data set - this is used to calculate the prediction interval.
+   `RMSE`: root mean squared error calculated during training for the entire data set.
+This is used to calculate the prediction interval.

-   The fourth argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new Linear Regression model.

-.. py:class:: Model = ML.Gekko_NN_TF(model,minMaxArray,m,n_output=2,activationFxn)
+.. py:class:: Model = ML.Gekko_NN_TF(model,minMaxArray,Gekko_Model,n_output=2,activationFxn)

-   This line imports an Tensorflow and keras Neural network into Gekko.
+   Import a Tensorflow and Keras Neural Network into Gekko.
    A specific loss function must be used during training to calculate uncertainty.

-   The first argument is the trained model. this model is trained with the MLPRegressor function from sklearn.
+   `model`: trained model from the TensorFlow.

-   The second argument is the min-max array for scaling created by the custom min max scaler.
+   `minMaxArray`: min-max array for scaling created by the custom min max scaler.
 This is necessary as neural networks often use a scaled dataset.

-   The third argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new Neural Network model.

-   The fourth argument is the output dimensions; 1 is just the prediction, and 2 allows for uncertainty through a loss function.
+   `output`: output dimensions; 1=prediction only, 2=predictions and uncertainty through a loss function.

-   The fifth argument is the activation function, indicating which activation function is used between layers.
+   `activationFxn`: activation function used between layers.

-.. py:class:: Model = ML.Boootstrap(models,m)
+.. py:class:: Model = ML.Boootstrap(models,Gekko_Model)

-   This line does an ensemble/bootstrap method of calculation.
+   Perform an ensemble/bootstrap calculation method.

-   The first argument, models, is an array of models - either GPR, SVR, or sklearn-NN models.
+   `models`: an array of models including GPR, SVR, and/or sklearn-NN models.

-   The second argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new Ensemble model.

-.. py:class:: Model = ML.Conformist(modelinfo,m)
+.. py:class:: Model = ML.Conformist(modelinfo,Gekko_Model)

-   This line is a conformal prediction wrapper for the previous listed machine learning models.
+   Conformal prediction wrapper for the previous listed machine learning models.

-   modelinfo is a 2-length array; the first item is the model (one of the above ones), and the second is a constant margin used for prediction intervals; it can be calulculated through conformal prediction methods.
+   `modelinfo`: a 2-length array; the first item is the model (one of the above ones), and the second is a constant margin used for prediction intervals; it can be calulculated through conformal prediction methods.

-   The second argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new conformal prediction method.

-.. py:class:: Model = ML.Delta(modelinfo,m)
+.. py:class:: Model = ML.Delta(modelinfo,Gekko_Model)

-   This line is a delta uncertainty wrapper for previous listed machine learning models.
+   Delta uncertainty wrapper for previous listed machine learning models.

-   modelinfo is a 3-length array; the first item is the model, the second is the RMSE from training, and the third is the x component of the training set.
+   `modelinfo`: a 3-length array; the first item is the model, the second is the RMSE from training, and the third is the x component of the training set.

-   The second argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new conformal prediction method.

 .. py:class:: Model = ML.ScalerWrapper(model,Scaler,m)

-   This line acts as a scaler wrapper for the models previously listed (unnecesary for neural networks); based on the custom Gekko min max scaler, it scales the input and unscales the output for model usage and prediction.
+   Scaler wrapper for the models previously listed (unnecesary for neural networks); based on the custom Gekko min max scaler, it scales the input and unscales the output for model usage and prediction.

-   The first argument is the model.
+   `model`: Machine learned model.

-   The second argument is the custom scaler with data.
+   `Scaler`: custom scaler with data.

-   The third argument is the Gekko_Model, created by GEKKO().
+   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new Scaler wrapper.

 .. py:classmethod:: prediction = Model.predict(xi,return_std=True):

-For any model class built by the above functions, the function predict can be called to generate the prediction.
+   For any model class built by the above functions, the function predict is called to generate a prediction.

-xi is the input array.
+   `xi`: input array.
 It must be the same shape as the features used to train the model.
-It can be scalar/array quantities, or it can be gekko variables - as the input can be gekko variables, it allows optimization and control to be accessible to these models.
+   It can be scalar/array quantities, or it can be gekko variables as the input can be gekko variables.
+   It allows optimization and control to be accessible to these models.

-The second parameter is a boolean to return standard deviation of prediction.
-For most models, this will return 0 as this is not natively calculated.
-If the model is a gaussian model or is wrapped in one of the wrappers, then it will provide an uncertainty.
+   `return_std`: return standard deviation of prediction.
+For most models, this return 0 as this is not natively calculated.
+If the model is a gaussian model or is wrapped in one of the wrappers, then it provides an uncertainty.
 Some methods may increase runtime of the process, especially if the training set is large for the model.

 .. py:class:: Scaler = ML.CustomMinMaxGekkoScaler(data,features,label)

 .. container:: cell markdown

    This scaler wraps around a dataset and scales it for use of neural networks or models wrapped in the scaler wrapper.
-It provides the same functionality as the min-max scaler in Sci-kit learn, except it is done in Gekko variables.
+It provides the same functionality as the min-max scaler in `scikit-learn`, except it is performed with Gekko variables.

 Example problem
 ------------

-   below is a function that will be used as a simple case study for the integration of Machine Learning models into Gekko.
+   The example problem is a simple case study for the integration of Machine Learning models into Gekko.
 Noise is added to the data to represent measurement uncertainty and create a necessity for fitting a regression model to the data.